joaolucasmartins/LAIG2020/TP3/README.md

 In order to execute a move the player must select the piece which he wishes to move and then select the piece in the destination tile.
 After that, if the chosen move is valid, the origin and destination pieces will switch positions.
-In order to facilitate gameplay, if the player first chooses a piece that he doesn't own, the pieces which values are increased when switched are highlighted.
+In order to facilitate gameplay, if the player chooses a piece that he doesn't own, the pieces in which the values are increased when switched are highlighted.
 A switching animation is played to represent a move.
 A highlight animation is played to better highlight a selected piece.